alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 Imagine a tool that allows teachers to generate tours specific to their classroom needs.

 This can happen with your support.
 As ChronoZoom through the beta release, we need your feedback and support to continue to mold this project to suit your needs.

-Help ChronoZoom evolve by taking this survey so we can provide the best possible future features: [http://www.zoomerang.com/Survey/WEB22EFZBLQL4B/](http://www.zoomerang.com/Survey/WEB22EFZBLQL4B/)

 ---------
 <a id="disclaimer"></a>